zueai/create-mcp/README.md

 bun run deploy
 ```

-2. Refresh your Cursor Window and click the refresh icon next to the MCP server name.
+2. Reload your Cursor window.

 Now you can ask your agent to use the new tool!